Skip to main content

 Today, one prompt can produce what once took me days or weeks.

-• Backend logic tied to the interface.
+• Backend logic tied to the interface

-• Automations that trigger themselves.
+• Automations that trigger themselves based on conditions

-• The entire system assembled in seconds, already alive.
+• The entire system assembled in seconds, already alive

-Aspect Manual Hosting Genesis AI
+Aspect Manual Hosting (2005) Cloud/SaaS (2015) Taskade Genesis (2026)

 A workspace that listens, remembers, and adapts.

+Taskade Genesis builds the environment.
+It carries the memory.
+It runs the execution.
 It understands what you mean before you finish explaining it.

-• Projects become the long-term memory.
+• Projects become the long-term memory

-• Agents become the thinking layer.
+• Agents become the thinking layer

-• Automations become the heartbeat.
+• Automations become the heartbeat

 And in a full-circle moment: you can now publish Taskade Genesis apps to custom domains with automatic SSL, the same way I used to set up hosting for clients in the early days.
 Except now the "hosting" includes AI agents that run while you sleep, version history so you can roll back any change, branded sign-in for your users, and the ability to clone your entire app into any workspace.